tomtsui88/tomcat-interview/README.md

    2. Expose the default Apache Tomcat server 8080 port
    3. Launch the Tomcat server by executing catalina.sh

 b.
-Buld the Tomcat Docker image using the Dockerfile (with tag set to 'mywebapp').
+Buld the Docker image using the Dockerfile (with tag set to 'mywebapp').

 c.
 Run the container using the Docker image.

 d.
 Mapping ports from container on to the host machine.

-e.
-Get Tomcat server running on a container.

 f.
 Verify the Tomcat server is running and show us the default webpage (hello.jsp) of the webapp.